Back

 Section 8.
 Intellectual Property Rights

-2. All software, webpages, algorithms, processes, and technologies, including the Exam App through which you access and take the exam, your answers are scored, and the test is secured and proctored, but excluding your Testing Device, your internet service provider (ISP) and the public internet, belong to College Board and its licensors.
+2. All software, webpages, algorithms, processes, and technologies through which you access and take the exam, your answers are scored, and the test is secured and proctored, including Bluebook but excluding your Testing Device, your internet service provider (ISP) and the public internet, belong to College Board and its licensors.

-3. You shall not screenshot or attempt to make any image, copy, or download Test Content or the Exam App or the BigFuture School mobile application.
-You shall not attempt to decompile, reverse engineer, or disassemble the Exam App or BigFuture School mobile application.
+3. You shall not screenshot or attempt to make any image, copy, or download Test Content , Bluebook, or the BigFuture School mobile application.
+You shall not attempt to decompile, reverse engineer, or disassemble the Bluebook or BigFuture School mobile application.

-4. All answers and answer documents you submit on the digital PSAT 10 are owned by College Board, and these may be used by College Board for any purpose, subject to the Privacy Policies located on the College Board website at collegeboard.org/privacy-center, and these Testing Rules; however, you have independent rights to your scores, including the right to access, retain, and use your scores.
+4. All answers and answer documents you submit on the PSAT 10 are owned by College Board, and these may be used by College Board for any purpose, subject to the Privacy Policies located on the College Board website at collegeboard.org/privacy-center, and these Testing Rules; however, you have independent rights to your scores, including the right to access, retain, and use your scores, except as otherwise described in these Testing Rules.

 Section 9.
 ARBITRATION OF DISPUTES AND CLASS ACTION WAIVER